JamesG3/Leetcode/Notes.md

 - 77.Combinations(using of stack)
 - 445.Add Two Numbers II (stack & linked list)
 - 380.Insert Delete GetRandom O(1)
+- 369.Plus One Linked List (reverse the linked list)

 #### DP
 - 357.Count Numbers with Unique Digits
 - 309.Best Time to Buy and Sell Stock with Cooldown(using state machine)